jpt13653903/ALCHA/Wiki/MarkDown/AdvancedAttributes.md

 ## Compiler Behaviour

-In addition to specifying various aspects of design constraints, ALCHA attributes can also be used to locally modify compiler behaviour.
+In addition to specifying various aspects of design constraints, ALCHA attributes can be used to locally modify compiler behaviour.

 ### Encoding Strategy

-The ALCHA grammar does not allow the user so specify the encoding strategy employed by enumerations and state machines.
-The default encoding for enumerations is binary (i.e. start at zero and continue counting for each member).
 The default encoding for FSMs are compiler-specific, because state machine encoding can be optimised [in various ways][Shubert].
 This behaviour can be modified by means of the `encoding` attribute.
 Valid encodings include "binary", "Gray", "Johnson" and "one-hot".

 ### Overflow and Rounding

 By default ALCHA expressions follow the same truncation, overflow and rounding rules as Verilog does.
-Large vectors are assigned to shorter vectors by stripping the most-significant end, rounding is achieved through truncation and there are no checks for overflow conditions.
+Large vectors are assigned to shorter vectors by stripping the most-significant end and rounding is achieved through truncation.
+The Alcha compiler will issue a warning when the most-significant side is being truncated.

 If this behaviour must be changed for the current application, the user of traditional HDL must manually implement the rounding, clipping and